 The core of today's Scone is bracketed between the Old Parish Church near the river and the redder stone New Parish Church near the top of the hill.
 The churchyard of the former is home to a striking memorial to the botanist David Douglas.
 Also near the foot of the hill and a little off the main road is New Scone's mercat cross.
 Old Scone's mercat cross, apparently replicated by its 1805 replacement, still stands in its original location near Scone Palace.

-A mile and a half north east of Scone is Perth Airport, a busy general aviation and training airfield.
+A mile and a half north-east of Scone is Perth Airport, a busy general aviation and training airfield.
 This was established in 1936 as Scone Aerodrome and has had a training role throughout much of its life.
+A mile east of Scone is is the excellent Murrayshall Country House Hotel and Golf Club.